Dummies

 Consider this example.
 Say that you want to test the following class:

-Maybe in one of your tests you want to invoke Checkout
+Maybe in one of your tests you want to invoke Checkout with an

 expired library card.
 The checkout should fail, regardless of the book